-Membership in the USISTD is earned through the examination program.
+Membership in the AIDA is earned through the examination program.

-Our members proudly display their USISTD Diplomas as a testament to their accomplishment and desire to strive for higher standards in the dancesport community.
+Our members proudly display their AIDA Diplomas as a testament to their accomplishment and desire to strive for higher standards in the dancesport community.

 Thank you for your inquiry about joining our very prestigious society.
-Entry into the USISTD is by exam only.
+Entry into AIDA is by exam only.
 We have different levels of qualification within the society.
 The only requirement for candidates wishing to take the Associate level exam is to be at least 17 years of age.
 Passing the Associate exam qualifies you to become a member of the society.
-To take the Licentiate, you must be at least 21 years old and have at least two years of experience teaching dancing in a responsible position.
-Passing the Licentiate exam will qualify you to judge in that style of dance.
-You must hold your Licentiate for at least three years before being eligible to take the Fellowship exam.
+To take the Member, you must be at least 21 years old and have at least two years of experience teaching dancing in a responsible position.
+Passing the Member exam will qualify you to judge in that style of dance.
+You must hold your Member for at least three years before being eligible to take the Fellowship exam.

-If you have a successful examination in Ballroom or Latin you will also become a member of the ISTD.
-The Smooth, Rhythm, and Theater Arts exams qualify you in the USISTD only.
+The Smooth, Rhythm, and Theater Arts exams qualify you as well to join AIDA.
 For important information about these exams, and preparing for them, please see the attached “Examination Handbook”, the “How to Train for a Professional Exam”, and the “Ten Commandments for taking a Professional Exam”.

 All exams, with the exception of Medal Tests, are oral and demonstration.
 The Theater Arts exam also has a written portion.
 You will begin with the dancing portion of the exam then progress to theory demonstrations.
 I cannot stress enough the importance of working with a good, qualified trainer for both the dance and theory sections of the exam.